Accessibility project flowchart

 - If your answer is "No":

-- have you considered making halls and doorways wider?
-Or installing automatic door openers, elevators or lifts to remove barriers in your building?
+- making halls and doorways wider, installing automatic door operators, elevators or lifts can all help reduce accessibility barriers in your building

 Question 4: Can persons with reduced mobility use the washroom in your building?